-This policy aims to set out how Darul Uloom Islamic High School (DUIHS) will support and make provisions for pupils with special educational needs (SEN) and highlight the roles and responsibilities of everyone involved in the provisions process.
+This policy aims to set out how Darul Uloom Islamic High School (DUIHS) will support and make provisions for pupils with special educational needs (SEN) and highlight the roles and responsibilities of everyone involved in the provision process.

-DUIHS recognises the various ranges of abilities particularly in respect to its ethos, with appreciation that all were created differently; some with stronger functioning learning systems than others.
+DUIHS recognises the various ranges of abilities, particularly with respect to its ethos, with appreciation that all were created differently, with a diverse range of learning acquisition processes.
 As such, the school endeavours to meet varying needs by assessing them independently and, where necessary, by collaborating with relevant external agencies (especially when pupils are diagnosed with or display traits pertaining to SEN).